strangerstudios/pmpro-membership-card/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-membership-card/issues

 == Changelog ==
+= .4 =
+* BUG: Include private as well as published posts/pages in searches for the page/post containing the member card shortcode
+* BUG: Didn't use valid WP_User object when adding u= query parameter.
+* ENHANCEMENT: Add class to locate a post/page based on content (i.e. a shortcode)
+* ENHANCEMENT: Use built-in shortcode search function has_shortcode()
+* ENHANCEMENT: Use pmpro_posts_by_content::get() to search/find.
+Uses WP_Query & includes support for WP caching

 = .3 =
 * FEATURE: Added shortcode attribute for print_size.
 Specify small, medium, large or all.
 Default is: all.